I am a Ph.D. student at KAIST

 I am interested in making current deep learning models

-geometric deep learning, focusing on making general neural
+learning, focusing on all-purpose deep neural nets

-(semi)groups and manifolds, and Markov processes
+and manifolds, and Markov processes such as random

-such as random walks, diffusions and flows.
+walks, diffusions and flows.

 Inverting Data Transformations via Diffusion Sampling Jinwoo Kim*, Sékou-Oumar Kaba*, Jiyun Park, Seunghoon Hong, Siamak Ravanbakhsh